 The degree of the lameness when it is first reported can vary from mild to severe.
 The grading scale we use to quantify lameness runs from as scale of 0 to 10 with zero being a sound horse and 10 being a horse non-weight bearing on the limb in question.

 Extracorporeal shockwave therapy (ESWT) is a widely used treatment for painful orthopaedic conditions in horses, dogs and humans.
-In humans it has been used for the treatment of gallstones, uroliths and burns.
-There are also recent, promising reports of its use as a novel treatment for burns in horses.

 Extracorporeal shockwaves are pressure waves that are generated outside the body which can travel through fluid and soft tissue.
 In equine practice, the main indications for use of shockwave therapy are for the treatment of insertional desmopathies and the stimulation of osteogenesis.
 A desmopathy is a disease of the ligaments, such as the suspensory ligament.
 When we refer to an insertional desmopathy, we are referring to an orthopaedic condition of the bone-ligament or bone-tendon interface.